Powerball: Power Play

-For an additional $1 per game, a player may activate the Power Play option.
+In the United States, a player may activate the Power Play option for an additional $1 per game.
 Activating it multiplies lower-tier winnings (base prize $50,000 or less) by up to 5, or 10 when the jackpot is under $150 million.
 Power Play is drawn separately from the 6 numbers.
 The 5+0 prize is automatically doubled to $2 million if Power Play is activated.

 The dilemma for players is whether to maximize the chance at the jackpot or increase lower-tier winnings.
 If a player selects a fixed amount of money to spend on tickets at a certain time, the player will give up one guess of the winning set of numbers every two times this player activates Power Play in respect of one of the purchased tickets.

 Power Play, when it began in 2001, was drawn with a special wheel.
 In 2006 and 2007, MUSL replaced one of the 5× spaces on the Power Play wheel with a 10×.
 During each month-long promotion, MUSL guaranteed that there would be at least one drawing with a 10× multiplier.
 The promotion returned in 2008; the ball landed in the 10× space twice.
-After being absent in 2009, the 10× multiplier returned in May 2010 (after the Power Play drawing was changed to RNG.)
+After being absent in 2009, the 10× multiplier returned in May 2010 (after the Power Play drawing was changed to RNG).
 The promotion was extended for the only time, as the 10× multiplier was not drawn until June 12, 2010.
 The second prize 5× guarantee continued; the 10× applied to all non-jackpot prizes, as in previous promotions.

-Power Play's success has led to similar multipliers in other games, most notably Megaplier, available through all Mega Millions members except California.
+Power Play's success has led to similar multipliers in other games, most notably Megaplier, initially available through all Mega Millions members except California before being built into the game after a revamp in 2025.
 The 2012 Powerball changes resulted in all eight lower-tier levels having "fixed" Power Play prizes.

 On January 19, 2014, PowerPlay was modified; it used 30 balls with the following distribution: